dimircea/iotduino/README.md

 Notes:
 ========
- - Improvements (and new features) are on the way, so you may want to check for updates from time to time.
+ - Improvements (and new features) are on the way, you may want to check for updates from time to time.
- - Future plans includes to port this module to BeagleBone White/Black and possible to other similar boards.
+ - Future plans includes to port this module for BeagleBone White/Black and possible to other similar boards.